Free Digital Content Website Terms and Conditions

 use with websites offering free media such as information, images, sound

 and video (“digital content”) for general use and are thus suitable for a

-(news/magazine) style content which include a clause disclaiming the site
+journalistic (news/magazine) style content which include a clause

-operator’s responsibility for the opinions and views expressed in content,
+disclaiming the site operator’s responsibility for the opinions and views

-to have accepted them as soon as they start using the site.
+Visitors are deemed to have accepted them as soon as they start using your

 Important information about the website operator is provided, including